 As the BBC's external regulator, our job is to make sure the corporation is delivering for audiences, and hold it to account for fulfilling its Mission and Public Purposes.

-Find out more about our regulation of the BBC.
+Find out more about how we regulate the BBC.

 Ofcom has some rules and guidance that apply to all PSBs.
 We also monitor how well they are performing and publish our findings.
 Keep reading to find out more.